MileHacker Logo

 • Always pay attention to local signage and advisories.

-• Wear appropriate safety gear, like helmets for cycling.
+• Wear appropriate personal protective equipment (ppe), like helmets for cycling.

-• Use lights and reflective clothing during low-light conditions.
+• Turn on lights and reflective clothing during low-light conditions.

-• Consult local maps for designated bike paths and pedestrian-friendly zones.
+• Consult local maps for designated bicycle lanes and pedestrian-friendly zones.

 Final Transportation Tips

-A rental car offers maximum flexibility, while public transit has a cost-effective alternative for certain routes.
+RENTING a car provides maximum flexibility, while public transit has a cost-effective alternative for certain routes.
 Walking and cycling reveal the local charm up close.

 Always plan your routes, check schedules, and consider local conditions for a smooth and enjoyable journey throughout the region.